-Eschewing the serious side of gaming, Rapid River places players in control of a wild water inflatable, complete with a full-size paddle hile other coin-op manufacturers chase their tails producing as many different.
-As mentioned in E51, Rapid River is best described as the spiritual successor to Atari's classic Toobin', in which players guided thrash their way downstream with a full-size Land and Dinosaur Land.
-As with some of Namco's other recent releases, Final Furlong (E51) and Armadillo Racing (E49), Rapid River reveals a return to what arcade games system whose power is only slightly control racer with simulation qualities.
+Eschewing the serious side of gaming, Rapid River places players in control of a wild water inflatable, complete with a full-size paddle hile other coin-op manufacturers chase their tails producing as many driving and fighting games, Namco has decided, thankfully, to try something different.
+As mentioned in E51, Rapid River is best described as the spiritual successor to Atari's classic Toobin', in which players guided a rubber ring through hazard-strewn waterways.

+Rapid River's most remarkable feature is its control system, as gamers are required to thrash their way downstream with a full-size cance paddle mounted on the cabinet.
+Two different stages - 'Original' and 'Extraordinary' - can be tackled, offering bizarre levels such as Volcano Land, Glacier Land and Dinosaur Land.
+As with some of Namco's other recent releases, Final Furlong (E51) and Armadillo Racing (E49), Rapid River reveals a return to what arcade games should really be: frantic and fun.